Hypnic Jerks: What They Are and Why They're Nothing to Fear

 How to Stop Jerking Awake at Night

-The best way to stop jerking awake at night is to simply allow it to happen.
-Like insomnia, they tend to go away when you no longer pay attention to them.
+The best way to stop jerking awake at night is to simply allow them to happen.
+Sounds impossible I know.
+But like insomnia, they tend to go away when you no longer pay attention to them.

-Insomnia is rooted in a deep fear of not sleeping and how it affects our health and well-being.
+Insomnia is rooted in a deep fear of not being able to sleep and how that affects your health and well-being.
 It’s the fear and resistance to be awake at night that keeps the cycle of insomnia alive.
 The same goes for hypnic jerks —the more we try to avoid them, the more hyperarousal we create.

-1. Hypnic jerks are harmless and can’t hurt you (although I know it doesn’t feel like it).
-They are in no way fun but experiencing them is nothing strange or unusual, and doesn’t mean there is anything wrong with your brain.
+1. Hypnic jerks are harmless.
+They can’t hurt you.
+(Although I know it doesn’t feel like it in the moment.)
+They are in no way fun to experience but they aren't particularly strange or unusual.
+And it doesn’t mean there is anything wrong with your brain.

 2. Hypnic jerks are proof that your body does know how to sleep!
 You don’t need to monitor for sleep because your body already knows exactly how to do it and that will never change.

 1. As hyperarousal comes down, so do hypnic jerks.
-I used to get them most nights during cycles of insomnia and now I don’t get them at all anymore.
-I was afraid that something was very wrong with my brain and ability to sleep
+I used to get them most nights during cycles of insomnia and now I don’t get them at all.
+For years, I was afraid that something was very wrong with my brain and ability to sleep

 When you experience hypnic awareness, you don’t need to do anything about it.
 Allowing it to happen teaches the brain that there’s nothing to fear — no threat to escape.
-When there’s no threat to escape, there’s no hyperarousal, and without hyperarousal, you transition into sleep peacefully.
+When there’s no threat to escape, there’s no hyperarousal.
+And without hyperarousal, your transition into sleep becomes peaceful again.

-I wish that every doctor and sleep specialist I ever saw could read this blog.
-If just one of them had said, ‘yeah, your brain is hyperaroused on the lookout for sleep,' that would have made so much sense to me!
-When you understand what your brain is doing, it’s not so scary anymore.
+I wish that every doctor and sleep specialist I ever saw over the years could read this blog.
+If just one of them had said, "Yeah, your brain is hyperaroused on the lookout for sleep," that would have made so much sense.
+Because it's exactly how I felt.
+When you understand what your brain is doing and why, it’s not so scary anymore.

 I thought I had somehow forgotten how to cross fully into sleep, when in actuality, I was doing precisely that!
 Had I known, I would have welcomed the events instead of fearing them.